MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-settings.md

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-off.png "System data refresh off")

 In Customer Insights, the default state for data refresh is **Off**, reflecting no scheduled refreshes (as shown above).
-To change it, use the slider at the top of the screen (changing it to **On** status as shown below).
+To change it, use the slider at the top of the screen changing it to **On** status as shown below.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-on.png "System data refresh on")

-The next step is to decide between **Weekly** (default) and **Daily** refresh:
+The next step is to decide between **Weekly** (default) and **Daily** refresh.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-period.png "System data refresh period")

-First we will demonstrate the definition of a daily refresh, and then we will continue with the case of a weekly refresh.
+First, we will demonstrate the definition of a daily refresh, and then we will continue with the case of a weekly refresh.

-First, select the **Time** field:
+Select the **Time** field.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-time-period.png "System data refresh time period")

 In the timer shown above, use the four arrows to set your refresh timing.
 When finished, select **Set**.
 You can also close the timer without saving your selections by selecting **Close**.

-Set multiple daily refreshes by selecting **Add another time**:
+Set multiple daily refreshes by selecting **Add another time**.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-add-another-time.png "System data refresh add another time")

-To discard any of your saved timings, select the boxes shown below:
+To discard any of your saved timings, select the boxes shown below.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-discard-time.png "System data refresh discard time")

-To schedule a **weekly refresh**, check the boxes for the days in which you want to execute your refreshes:
+To schedule a **weekly refresh**, check the boxes for the days in which you want to execute your refreshes.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-weekly-time.png "System data refresh weekly time")

 Follow the steps specified above for daily refresh setting in order to complete the weekly refresh setting.

-Lastly, don't forget to **Save** your changes:
+Lastly, don't forget to **Save** your changes.

 > [!div class="mx-imgBorder"]
 > ![](media/system-data-refresh-save.png "System data refresh save")